Krule6/BO2-EE-Resources/README.md

 - A simple and interactive Mahjong Tile Solver.

-- Translates the Mahjong Tiles to the corresponding direction
+- Translates the Mahjong Tiles to the corresponding direction/number

 - The tool computes the correct order for the Mahjong Tiles by selecting the color for the number & direction of the tiles
 <img src="assets/dierise.png" alt="dierise" width="600">